MaxTyrchan/VueSampleApp/README.md

 <details><summary><h3>Reactive Code (Declarative vs. Imperative Coding)</h3></summary>

+**_Declarative programming_** is when you write your code in such a way that it describes what you want to do, and not how you want to do it.
+It is left up to the compiler to figure out the how. **_Imperative programming_** on the other hand, is when your write sequences of commands, each of which perform some action; but which may or may not have meaning in the problem domain
+**_Reactive programming_** describes a declarative design paradigm that relies on asynchronous programming logic to handle real-time updates to otherwise static content.
+It provides an efficient means -- the use of automated data streams -- to handle data updates to content whenever a user makes an inquiry.

+**Example**
+In an imperative programming setting, a := b + c would mean that a is being assigned the result of b + c in the instant the expression is evaluated, and later, the values of b and c can be changed with no effect on the value of a.
+On the other hand, in reactive programming, the value of a is automatically updated whenever the values of b or c change, without the program having to explicitly re-execute the statement a := b + c to determine the presently assigned value of a.

 #### Declaring Reactive State

 - We can create a reactive object or array with the reactive() function.